How to Prepare for a New School Year for Teachers

 Even though it may not feel like it, many schools across the country are already halfway through the summer break.
 For many teachers, that means you’ve already started planning for the upcoming school year.
-With uncertainty still lingering in regards to what the 2020-21 school year will look like, it’s more important than ever to make sure you’re prepared.

 Learn From the Spring

 When schools throughout the U.S. began including distance learning to their schedules, it presented a new challenge that teachers, students, and administrators have never faced before.
 At the same time, though, it likely forced you to grow as a teacher as much as any two-month stretch in your career.
 Use that to your advantage when planning for the fall!
 You know what worked and what didn’t work for you and your students, so play off those strengths this time around.

 While many schools have plans in place, changes to the school year can still occur last minute without taking into account teacher preference or preparation.
 Because of this, it’s crucial for you as a teacher to be flexible with your lesson plans.
 Prioritize plans and activities that can be completed both online and in person.
 If that’s not possible for some portions of your curriculum, try to have backup plans in place for both distance and in-person learning.

 From in-person workshops to studies posted online, there are numerous ways you can educate yourself about the triumphs and failures of other teachers in your position throughout the nation.
 Just like you may have some successes you want to build on from the spring, other teachers may have experienced similar results.
 Use these teacher resources to help you prepare for a new school year , regardless of what happens in a classroom or online.